azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Exit criteria

-- Your chart should update in real-time and appear as above
+- Your chart should update in real-time and appear as above.

 ## Exercise 8: Enabling search indexing